spicyramnE/Java-Collections-Framework-/README.md

 ## Why This Repository Exists

 I was preparing for interviews and realized something frustrating - there are plenty of tutorials explaining Java Collections, but very few places to actually *practice* using them.
 If you are here, you probably checked it all (gfg,w3s,tp) & weren't satisfied yourself!
-So here is my take on this framework's basics.
+So here is my take on Collections' basics.

 ## What You'll Find Here